as-ideas/TransformerTTS/README.md

 (older versions are available also for [WaveRNN](https://github.com/fatchord/WaveRNN))

+For quick inference with these vocoders, checkout the [Vocoding branch](https://github.com/as-ideas/TransformerTTS/tree/vocoding)

 #### Non-Autoregressive
 Being non-autoregressive, this Transformer model is:
 - Robust: No repeats and failed attention modes for challenging sentences.